Dusri Biwi

-Dusri Biwi is a Pakistani drama serial directed by Anjum Shahzad, written by Samina Ejaz, and produced by the lead actor Fahad Mustafa and Dr. Ali Kazmi under a production banner called BigBangEntertainment.
+Dusri Biwi is a Pakistani drama serial directed by Anjum Shahzad, written by Samina Ejaz, and produced by the lead actor Fahad Mustafa and Dr. Ali Kazmi under the production banner BigBangEntertainment.

 The drama stars Fahad Mustafa, Hareem Farooq and Maha Warsi in the lead roles alongside Ahmed Ali, Shehryar Zaidi, Amber Khan, Maham, Fatima, Ali Kazmi and Zara Gull.
-The drama had its initial episode on 1 December 2014 on ARY Digital.
+The first episode aired on 1 December 2014 on ARY Digital.
 During production of the drama they used the working title Poora Chand Adhoora Hai.

 The show was also aired on Star Utsav in India.

 Plot outline

 Dusri Biwi is a romantic love triangle.
 Hassan is a hard-working man living a happily married life with his wife Ayesha and their daughter Saman.
 That was until Hassan's colleague Farah entered his life.
 Hassan and Farah became friends.
 One day Farah broke her engagement with Aamir.
 Hassan consoled Farah's father, and at that time, Hassan promised him that he would marry Farah.
 Hassan marries Farah, and the same night, he receives the news that Ayesha is pregnant with his second child.
 After some time, Ayesha loses her child, and Farah becomes pregnant with Hassan's first child.

 Although he was a loyal and hard-working husband, falling in love was their fate.
 But to get married was beyond their control, and now the only common thing between both the women is their husband.

 In season 2 of Dusri Biwi, Hassan marries a woman whom he met on a business trip.
 Hassan again hides the truth from his first and second wives.